 Don’t create impossible hurdles to your heart: While protecting yourself is very important and, let’s face it, we all want to avoid the dreaded broken heart, we cannot get back in the ring and expect to win if we don’t throw a few punches and get knocked down a time or two.
 Wanting and needing love makes us vulnerable, but just as we cannot impulsively spew out all our emotions and hope to instantly click with our soulmate on the first or second date, we cannot operate from behind a steel barrier either.
 You need to let people in.
 Trust me.
 Letting down some of your walls will not rob you of anything.
 Your beauty and energy and spirit will all still be intact.
 You are only sharing it.
 Leo Buscaglia, the famous “Love Doctor” used to say, I can love and love and love and love and the more people I love, I never lose the power to love.
 On the one hand this sounds like a recipe for spreading yourself way too thin, but, the truth is, we can share ourselves without losing ourselves.
 Protect yourself, yes.
 But, don’t entomb yourself in a bomb shelter with 10 feet thick steel walls.
 Not only will you hurt yourself, you will deny others the beauty that is you.

 Bottom line: dating is all about balance.
-You need to be able to negotiate your way through the dating world by using your logic brain and your heart, and quite often your gut too.
+You need to be able to negotiate your way through the dating world by using your logical brain and your heart, and quite often your gut too.
 When we only use our emotions (never a good idea), or haven’t yet learned how to trust our brain, we fail to approach dating in a healthy, holistic way.
 So, we need to give people time and not make quick assumptions about them either for good or bad.
 We also need to remove the “fantasy” idea that dating is all about love and sex.
 It’s not.
 It’s about learning.
 Having fun.
-Experiencing the world with this one particular person.
+Experiencing the world with a particular person.
 No quick investment.
 And no quick write off.
 And lastly, we need to take a look at our own behavior and our own level of pickiness about people.
-If you’re finding fault in every potential partner, you’re doing so for a reason: to protect yourself from a deeper, more intimate connection with someone for fear of getting hurt.
-If that’s the case, it’s time to do a little more work on yourself before heading out into the world of dating.
-It’s rough out there!
+If you’re finding fault in every potential partner, you’re doing so for a reason.
+Ask yourself if you might be trying to protect yourself from a deeper, more intimate connection with someone for fear of getting hurt.
+If that’s the case, it might be time to do a little more work on yourself or take a longer break before heading out into the world of dating.
+Dating is wonderful, but it’s also a bit rough out there!